L'Orignal

 L'Orignal (/ˌlɒrɪnˈjæl/) is a Franco-Ontarian village and former municipality, now part of Champlain Township in eastern Ontario, Canada.
 Its population in 2016 was 1,450.
-L'Orignal likely took its name from its location on the Ottawa River once known as Pointe à l'Orignac (French for "Moose Point"), where moose crossed the river.
+L'Orignal likely took its name from its location on the Ottawa River once known as Pointe à l'Orignal (French for "Moose Point"), where moose crossed the river.
 It was one of the seigneuries of New France.